 Structurally, the Mansion today is as the DeMenil family left it in 1929.
 All the ceiling medallions, marble mantelpieces, front hall parquet floor, and front hall chandelier are original to the house.
 Most of the furniture is dated between 1830 and 1880, with some original DeMenil pieces.
 Wallpapers, curtains, and carpets throughout the house are reproductions of original designs.

-The Chatillon-DeMenil Mansion holds many events through out the year and can be toured for an admission fee on several days of the week.
+The Chatillon-DeMenil Mansion holds many events through out the year and can be toured on several days of the week April-December; an admission fee is charged.
+See website for current information.
 A gift shop, a cafe, and the largest permanent collection of memorabilia from the 1904 World's Fair is also located at the Mansion.

 3352 DeMenil Place